robhato/ItemDex/README.md

 # ItemDex

 This is a pokedex with a twist.
 It displays all the items from Pokemon!
-The wrapper library [pokekotlin](https://github.com/PokeAPI/pokekotlin) and the HTTP client [Retrofit](https://square.github.io/retrofit/)
+The wrapper library is [pokekotlin](https://github.com/PokeAPI/pokekotlin) and the HTTP client [Retrofit](https://square.github.io/retrofit/)

 ## Built With